I CARE

 Synopsis

-Men perform everyday household tasks making visible what is otherwise taken for granted, and therefore invisible, if performed by women.
+Men perform everyday household tasks making visible what is otherwise taken for granted, and therefore invisible, when performed by women.
 And then pose as pin-ups.
-Men the perfect house-husbands PLUS.
+Men the "perfect house-husbands" PLUS.

 MENTAL LOAD - Invisible Work